aham-oudeis/Training/launch_school/JS230-DOM/Notes230/dom.md

 </body>
 ...
 ```
-Walking the whole document is cumbersome.
+Walking the whole DOM is cumbersome.

 The nifty solution is to use the `getElementsByTagName` and `getElementsByClassName` methods that return a live collection: a HTML collection or NodeList